NaXzyu/StoryTeller/README.md

-# HERMES
+# Story Teller
-A universal conversation creator and dialog manager for games and stories using AI
+A universal conversation generator and dialog manager for video games, tv, and movies using artifical intelligence.